DWarez/dwarez.github.io/content/posts/development_setup/index.md

 tags: ["setup"]
 ---

-Undoubtedly, one of the most critical aspects of machine learning is understanding the theory—without grasping how machines learn, you'll never excel as an ML Surgeon.
+Undoubtedly, one of the most critical aspects of machine learning is understanding the theory—without grasping how machines learn, you'll never excel as an ML Surgeon!
 But being a surgeon isn't just about theory; it’s about getting your hands dirty—writing code, setting up infrastructures, and operating on the intricacies of data.
 That’s why having a tailored, efficient, and **functional** development setup is essential to stay productive and ensure everything gets done right.

 In this brief article, I’ll walk you through **my personalized setup** for coding in Python, C/C++, and most importantly, CUDA.
 Keep in mind, this is a highly opinionated guide—what works for me might not work for everyone, so feel free to adapt it to your own needs.